-I'm a cell and developmental biologist with a love for communicating science, engaging in outreach, and exploring the intersection between art and science.
+I'm a former cell and developmental biologist-turned science writer with a love for communicating science, engaging in outreach, and exploring the intersection between art and science.

 I completed my PhD in the Cell Biology department at Yale University, where I examined how crosstalk between the cell nucleus, the cytoskeleton, and cellular adhesions influences global cell and tissue behaviors.

 Afterwards, I took a postdoctoral position in Japan at the RIKEN Center for Biosystems Dynamics Research.
 I studied how interactions between intercellular adhesions and the actin cytoskeleton are regulated to control the extent of dorsal fold invagination in the early Drosophila embryo.

 I'm also an artist with a passion for science illustration.
 Learn more.